historical-navigation-and-cartography

 Historical cartography significantly impacted trade routes:

-- Silk Road: Maps of the Silk Road helped traders navigate the complex network of routes connecting Asia and Europe.
+- Silk Road: Maps of the Silk Road helped traders navigate the complex network of land and sea routes connecting China, Central Asia, the Middle East, and Europe.
+Even fragmentary maps allowed merchants to plan caravan journeys, locate water sources, and avoid hostile territories.

 Colonialism and Cartography

 Cartography was not only a tool for exploration but also a means of asserting control over newly discovered lands.
-Maps often reflected the colonial ambitions of European powers.
+Maps often reflected the colonial ambitions of European powers and played a central role in the dispossession of indigenous peoples.

 Maps as Instruments of Power